 - Energy technology and physics

-The Federal Government provides the majority of funding for large-scale equipment in basic research with an annual budget of over 1.2 billion euros (2016).
+The Federal Government provides the majority of the funding for large-scale equipment in basic research with an annual budget of over 1.3 billion euros (2019).
 Research infrastructures are also developed in international collaborative partnerships.
 International partners contribute to the funding of such infrastructures.